26 Types of Bats Found In Texas! (ID GUIDE)

 Because of its long snout, the Mexican Long-tongued Bat looks incredibly unique!
 In addition, they don’t eat insects like most other bats in Texas.
 Instead, they feed on nectar, pollen from agaves, and fruits.

 As their name suggests, these bats have an incredibly long tongue about a third the length of their body.
 Mexican Long-tongued Bats use this tongue to reach nectar deep inside flowers.
-Interestingly, some even visit hummingbird feeders as well to sip on sugar water.
+Interestingly, some even visit hummingbird feeders to sip on sugar water.

 Mexican Long-tongued Bat Range Map